Brit HaKanaim: Leaders

-Foundation Meeting
+Foundation meeting

 Their destinies crossed during the Passover week of 1950 when the two of them, together with three other students from the Porat Yosef Yeshiva, met secretly.
 This meeting ended on 10 April with the establishment of a new underground organisation: Brit HaKanaim or the 'Covenant of the Zealots'.
 The initial group then began to recruit other yeshiva students, who they knew and expected would agree to join the group.
 At its peak, the group consisted of more than thirty-five students, divided into teams of six members each.
 This is how Rabbi Mordechai Eliyahu recalled the motives and occasion when the organisation came into being:

-Organization and motivations
+Organisation and motivations

 According to the ideological assumptions of the organisation's members, formed from the religious education imparted to them in the yeshiva, there were three main reasons for the friction and confrontation with the initiatives of the Israeli government: the national education system, the Shabbat day, and the recruitment of women into the IDF ("Israel Defence Forces").
 Among the Orthodox communities, the Israeli government's policy of insisting that the children of Jewish immigrants, mostly religious or traditionalist, who arrived after the advent of the State of Israel should study in the secular national education system soon became unpopular.
 This caused great anger among the religious and ultra-Orthodox public.

 The members of Brit HaKanaim perceived this "as the initial phase of a cultural war intended to put an end to the Orthodox world and therefore felt an obligation to fight it".
 Rabbi Mordechai Eliyahu himself recalled how his concerns and subsequent intention to establish Brit HaKanaim stemmed from the issue of education:

 In addition to the 'educational conflict', there was also the issue of the Sabbath to increase tensions between secular and religious.
 In addition to the attacks relating to the Sabbath controversy and the further violent demonstrations by the Orthodox communities to stop all public activities on the Sabbath, there were just as many secular counter-demonstrations.
-For example, "anonymous secular-minded people attacked the then Minister of Transport, David-Zvi Pinkas (1895-1952), in response to the Sabbath rules that were laid down by him (due to an oil shortage, the government stipulated that for two days a week there would be no traffic, and one of these days was the Sabbath)".
+For example, "anonymous secular-minded people attacked the then Minister of Transport, David-Zvi Pinkas (1895–1952), in response to the Sabbath rules that were laid down by him (due to an oil shortage, the government stipulated that for two days a week there would be no traffic, and one of these days was the Sabbath)".

 The last point under consideration is the issue of recruiting women into the regular Israeli army.
 In the days before the foundation of the State of Israel, an agreement had been reached an agreement between Ben-Gurion and the public religious leaders according to which any young girl, whose religious observance had been confirmed, would be exempted from the military service.
 However, once the IDF was established, the country's political leaders worked tirelessly to undo the agreement.
 On 14 May 1951 in the Knesset held a debate on an amendment to the sensitive issue of recruiting of women in the IDF.
 Faced with this, Mordechai Eliyahu stated: